abrobston/isolated-task/README.md

    to every input parameter of type `ITaskItem[]` in the custom task.
 2. Only one output parameter (the one specified with `OutputParameterName`) will be available.
-3. Visual Studio 2008 only, for now.
-The task probably works in MSBuild 3.5 (from the command line or a continuous-integration server) as well, though I have not yet tested this assertion.
+3. The task probably works in MSBuild 3.5 or later (from the command line or a continuous-integration server), though I have not yet tested this assertion.
 You will, of course, need to install the DLL on your build server.

 Building IsolatedTask yourself